CumulusPro/digitale-gemeinde-ch-backend/README.md

 # Gemeinde Connect Backend

-This is the backend solution for the **Form Designer** application, implemented using ASP.NET Core.
+This is the backend solution for the **GemeindeConnect** application, implemented using ASP.NET Core.
 It provides APIs and shared components to support form management, storage, and integrations.

 ## 🧱 Project Structure